Boundary fluctuation dynamics of a phase-separated domain in planar geometry: Stripe geometry, square and triangular lattices

 Below $T_c$, $V(\phi)$ has two minima $\phi=\phi_\pm$.
 We assume for simplicity that $\phi_-=-\phi_+$, $V(\phi_+)=V(\phi_-)$ and $V''(\phi_+)=V''(\phi_-)$ because both bulk phases play the same role~\cite{Bray94}.
 Hence one can identify $\Gamma V''(\phi_+)$ with the diffusion coefficient in the bulk $D$, so that Eq.~\eqref{tauk} becomes

 The line tension $\lambda$ being the driving force of the interface relaxation, $\tau_q$ naturally appears to be inversely proportional to $\lambda$ in this expression.
-It directly ensues from the overdamped Langevin equation~\eqref{Langevin}, even though $\lambda$ is not the only factor to depend on $T$ in this relation as we shall see it now.
+It directly ensues from Eq.~\eqref{Langevin}, even though $\lambda$ is not the only factor to depend on $T$ in this relation as we shall see it now.